Seagate/S3-Kinetic/README.KINETIC.md

 		HOW TO INSTALL AND RUN MINIO-KINETIC
-			Ver 1.6
+			Ver 1.7

-NOTE: - This procedures will work for ubuntu 16.04, 18.04.
+NOTE: - This procedure will work for ubuntu 16.04, 18.04.
-      - Also work for g++ gcc compiler 5 and 7
+      - Also works for g++ gcc compiler 5 and 7
+      - This is manual method for quick try and test.
+      - Other method is via installer similar to kineticd installer.

 I. INSTALL MINIO:
    A. INSTALL GOLANG